-If an assault has just occurred, seeking medical attention is important for medical reasons, as well as to collect evidence for a law enforcement investigation.
+After a sexual assault, seeking medical attention within the first five days is important for medical reasons, as well as for collecting evidence for a law enforcement investigation.
 The First-aid Ambulance can be reached by calling 120.

 Georgia Tech-Shenzhen advises the faculty and students to use the following local hospital with English-speaking doctors.
 Additionally, a staff member of Georgia Tech-Shenzhen will accompany the faculty or the student to the hospital, if the incident happened locally.